jekyll/jekyll/docs/_tutorials/read-only-json-api.md

 * There is only one method you have to implement --- `generate`.
 * Iterate through every category and post.
 * I opted for skipping on drafts, but you can choose to generate them as well.
-* Clone the `post` and delete unused keys.
-If you'd like to see what fields are available, just enter `puts post` in the inner loop and build the site.
-* Assign a post URL.
 * Insert the post to `categories` and `posts` hashes.
-* Generate categories, categories index and the index of all posts (in that order)
+* Generate categories, the index of all posts and categories index (in that order).

 And that's it!
 If you hit `bundle exec jekyll build` again, you'll get the following output: